Published on January 5th, 2023 by Quinn Mohammed

 Source: Investor Relations

-In addition, the rising interest rate environment in 2022 should drive higher net interest income.
-This occurs because banks usually increase the interest rates on loans faster than the interest rate on deposits in a rising interest rate environment.
+In addition, the rising interest rate environment in 2022 has driven higher net interest income.
+For the third quarter of 2022, net interest income was nearly 15% higher than in Q3 2021.
+This occurs because banks usually increase loan interest rates faster than the interest rate on deposits in a rising interest rate environment.
 Consequently, the NIM increases, leading to revenue growth.

 Northwest Bancshares’ competitive advantage is its focus on community banking.
 Many consumers and small-to-medium-sized businesses prefer banking at local banks since it keeps money in the community and results in a beneficial economic impact.

 Next, many larger regional and national banks are moving more functions online and reducing branch count.
-Northwest is also following this trend, but a community bank can still build a solid face-to-face relationship through better service.
+Northwest also follows this trend, but a community bank can still build a solid face-to-face relationship through better service.

-The bank has delivered an increasing dividend for 13 years, making the stock a Dividend Contender.
-Northwest’s dividend growth rate has been about 6.27% in the past decade and approximately 5.66% in the trailing 5-years.
+The bank has delivered an increasing dividend for 12 years, making the stock a Dividend Contender.
+Northwest’s dividend growth rate has been about 5.7% in the past decade and approximately 4.6% in the trailing five years.
 However, the most recent increase was 5.3%, near the long-term average but suggests the growth rate is slowing.

-The company’s dividend is safe from the perspective of earnings and free cash flow (FCF), but this safety metric value is concerning.
-The payout ratio is about 73% based on the forward dividend rate and estimated 2022 earnings per share of $0.87.
-In addition, Northwest generated an FCF of approximately $188 million in 2021, and the dividend required only $100.3 million.
-Therefore, the dividend-to-FCF ratio is relatively conservative at ~53%.
+The company’s dividend is safe from the perspective of earnings.
+The payout ratio is about 73% based on the forward dividend rate and estimated 2022 earnings per share of $1.09.

 Banks often pay higher dividends, especially when they are well-capitalized.
 Many banks faced net interest margin compression during COVID as the US Federal Reserve lowered interest rates.
-But in March 2022, the Fed raised interest rates and signaled further increases reversing the trend.
+However, since March 2022, the Fed has been raising interest rates, and there are likely further increases, reversing the trend.

 Northwest is a community bank that should benefit from rising interest rates as it takes deposits at low-interest rates and loans or invests the money at higher interest rates.
 In addition, the high yield is excellent, but investors should be aware of the high payout ratio.